Saturday, April 6, 2019

 This seminar will cover successful tips and strategies for caregivers to help reduce stress and increase the happiness level of both you as the caregiver and your loved one through the utilization of in-home care.
 Also included are suggestions for engaging family members in care decisions and how to select a care provider.

-In 2009, Tom and Rhesa Brewster, seeing a great need for a Christian in-home care company in the Dallas area, launched Heritage Keepers.
-The concept was to provide care for the physical needs of senior adults while addressing their emotional and spiritual needs by placing Christian caregivers with clients.
+In 2009, Tom and Rhesa Brewster saw a great need for a Christian in-home care company in the Dallas area and launched Heritage Keepers.
+The concept was to provide care for the physical needs of senior adults while addressing the emotional and spiritual needs by placing Christian caregivers with clients.
 Praying with clients and encouraging them in spiritual issues would fill a gap that was desperately needed in the senior community.

 Years later, it is obvious that this approach has been successful.
 Heritage Keepers has worked with many seniors and families of seniors over these years and has been blessed to care for some wonderful people.
 The caregivers of Heritage Keepers are the lifeblood of the company, and they do a wonderful job completing the “Circle of Care” for their clients.